 In the energy sector, several policies and programmes have been implemented to address climate change concerns.
 India's NDC includes an ambitious plan to achieve 40% cumulative electric power installed capacity from non-fossil fuel based energy resources by 2030.
 The share of non-fossil fuel based electricity generation installed capacity has reached 35.5% as in June 2018.
 Solar energy capacity increased by about 9 times from 2.63 GW in March 2014 to 23.02 GW in June 2018.
-Ensuring energy security, improving access and affordability of modern energy resources for all Indians, diversifying energy resources, resource use efficiency enhancement, reducing aggregate technical and commercial losses in power transmission, and enhancing renewable energy are the pillars of Indian energy policy planning.
+Ensuring energy resources, resource use efficiency enhancement, reducing aggregate technical and commercial losses in power transmission, and enhancing renewable energy are the pillars of Indian energy policy planning.